Not all marriages last forever. In fact, just about half of all marriages end in divorce.

 In a 2015 survey, SunTrust Bank found that finances are the leading cause of stress in marriages.
 Specifically, the study found 35 percent of respondents reported money as a major source of friction in their relationship.
 In other words, for better or for worse, money affects every marriage.

-It’s not always a lack of money that causes friction in a marriage – sometimes it’s a financial incompatibility that leads to divorce.
-Sometimes one is a saver the other is a spender, and the tension over money is just too much to handle.
+It’s not always a lack of money that causes friction in a marriage.
+Sometimes it’s a financial incompatibility that leads to divorce.
+Sometimes one is a saver the other is a spender.
+And the tension over money is just too much to handle.

 In other words, divorce hurts not only emotionally but financially.

-It’s not just that you may be adjusting to a one-income household but there are other financial-related adjustments as well because “money really touches everything,” says Emmet Burns, brand marketing director of SunTrust Bank.
+It’s not just that you may be adjusting to a one-income household.
+But there are other financial-related adjustments as well because “money really touches everything,” says Emmet Burns, brand marketing director of SunTrust Bank.

 For example, you may find it easier to divorce your spouse than to divorce your creditors.
 That’s because no matter what you and your former spouse have agreed to, and even if you have a divorce decree in hand, you have a contract with your credit card issuers.
 You are the person who is legally responsible for paying off any outstanding balances on your credit cards.